msf4-0/ERPNext-Autocount-Integration/README.md

 3. Press `Test Connection` button to test if the connection is working.
 Remember to press `Save` to save changes.

+4. Restart Docker image by running `docker-compose -p project1 restart` if any issue occurred.

 ## Compatibility
 Autocount Accounting 2.0 software and MyAutocount API server service only support Windows.
 However, ERPNext supports all major platforms (Windows, MacOS and Linux) which are compatible with Docker.